- Education and Science»

 c) Health care

 India achieved many benefits from the last 60 years in the health care system.
 Today, there are many medical colleges, research centers etc are functioning in the country.
 As a part of this the infant mortality rate declined and the life expectancy of an Indian increased to about 66 years.
 At the same time there are many problems existing in the medical field.
 The rural areas of the country are not much enjoying these benefits.
-For this government implementing many schemes like NRHM (National Rural Health Mission).
+For addressing this government is implementing many schemes like NRHM (National Rural Health Mission).

 d) People and Family system